AitonGoldman/replay_rules/PINBURGH_RULES.md

 for the session.
 Practice or warm-up time is not allowed for anyone during or between sessions.
 The only designated practice time is on the morning of Day 1, as listed in the Pinburgh schedule.
-The best-seeded player within each group (the first player listed on the scoresheet) chooses the order of play for the first game.
+The best-seeded player within each group (the first player listed on the scoresheet) chooses ~~the~~ their order of play for the first game.
 The remaining players choose their order of play, in descending order from best to worst seeding.
-For subsequent games, the last-place finisher of the previous game chooses the order of play for the next game.
+For subsequent games, the last-place finisher of the previous game chooses ~~the~~ their order of play for the next game.
 The remaining players choose their order of play, in ascending order of finish in the previous game (3rd place, then 2nd place, then 1st place).
 All players will play their games and record the results.
 Exact score ties between two or more players will